 This course is designed to enrich the student’s international experience by providing opportunities to engage more fully with the culture and to reflect more deeply on the experience.
 It is the goal of this course to help students know how to look at and listen to their new culture and how to give meaning to their international experience.
 Taught only in International Programs.
 May be repeated in a different location.
 Cr/NC grading only.

-INTS 492 Selected Topics: People & Cultures of the Middle East (4)
+INTS 365 People and Cultures of the Middle East (4)

 GE: World Civilizations